alewin/koci-blog/content/posts/2019-12-02-cost-savings-google-maps-services/index.md

 - If you want to have more control, you should use the `AutocompleteService` instead of the `Widgets`.
 - If you want to have an easy implementation with session token is preferable to use the `Widget`

 90% of the time it is preferable to use the `sessions` because they allow `grouping requests` by paying a single fee.
-There are cases where you need to make a few requests, we could take **advantage** of the non-session method (**per request**) and pay less.
+There are other cases where only a few requests are sufficient, in these cases we could take **advantage** of (**Per Request**) method and pay less.

-For example a simple entry of a zip code, can adopt two technique to save money:
+For example, a simple entry of a zip code, can adopt two technique to save money:

 - a minimum of 3 digits characters
 - `debounce` pattern